Juju075/symfony-devops/README.md

 and is free of bugs and errors.<br><br>
 By catching issues early in the development process, testing can save time and resources <br>
 in the long run, improve code quality, and boost confidence in the reliability and functionality of the code.<br><br>
-Ultimately, testing is an essential part of the software development process that can help you deliver<br>
+Ultimately, testing is an essential part of the software development process.
-a high-quality product that meets the needs of your users.

 <iframe height="300" width="600">